TSDoc

 @description

-tag.
-You can use any Markdown/MDX syntax here. - Default value - are extracted from the
+- Default values are extracted from the

 @default